bxparks/rpn83p/docs/USER_GUIDE.md

 The calculator supports only a 2.5mm I/O port, and installing RPN83P requires a special 2.5mm to USB cable.
 In the United States, it can be as cheap as
-$10-$15, but it can difficult and expensive to obtain in other parts of the world.
+$10-$15, but it can be difficult and expensive to obtain in other parts of the world.

 These calculators tend to be the oldest by age.
-Many on the used market suffer from defective vertical and horizontal lines on the screen caused by the degradation of conductive glue that connects the electrical traces between the LCD module and the main motherboard.
-There is no easy fix for this defect.
+Many on the used market suffer from defective vertical and horizontal lines on the screen caused by the degradation of conductive glue that connects the ribbon cable between the LCD module and the main motherboard.
+Sometimes the ribbon cable can be fixed, sometimes not.
+You can read this long thread [On the Repair of TI-83+ LCDs](https://www.cemetech.net/forum/viewtopic.php?t=5161) to see if you want to embark on that adventure.

+Having said all that, one of the first calculators I bought was a TI-83+ for $10 cash locally.
+The LCD screen on that thing is perfect, I think it is actually better than all my other TI-83+ or TI-84+ calculators.
+You may get lucky too, or not.

 **TI-83 Plus Silver Edition**